Immersive Media Virtual Reality (IMVR)

 Transfer Credit: CSU.

 An introduction to Video Game Design and Development as it applies to Immersive Media Technologies, such as Virtual and Augmented Reality (VR/AR), as well as traditional computer games and animated films.
 Students will learn basic 3D modeling and Game Engine techniques using very powerful design software which is widely used by professionals in the industry.
 Because most of this software is FREE to non-professionals, students can download and practice with it at home as well, optimizing their ability to learn these time-intensive technologies in 16-weeks.
-Same as FILM A223.
-Students who complete IMVR A130 may not enroll in FILM A223.
+Enrollment Limitation: FILM A223; students who complete IMVR A130 may not enroll in or receive credit for FILM A223.

 Catalog Program Pages Referencing IMVR A130